BBC Television Shakespeare: Behind the scenes

 This episode starts with a reprise of the death of Richard, followed by an excerpt from the first-season episode King Richard the Second.
 Rumour's opening soliloquy is then heard in voice-over, played over scenes from the previous week's The First Part of King Henry the Fourth; Henry's lamentation that he has not been able to visit the Holy Land, and the death of Hotspur at the hands of Prince Hal.
 With over a quarter of the lines from the Folio text cut, this production had more material omitted than any other in the entire series.
+Scholars suspect that Shakespeare didn't know precisely what illness King Henry developed.
+Medieval texts, such as the Brut Chronicle suggest it was a combination of leprosy and syphilis, which was reflected in the make-up for the character as he becomes more unwell.
+However modern scholars generally dismiss the idea that the King suffered from leprosy.
+Giles used a higher number of reverse-angle, over-the-shoulder shots than in Richard II, creating a more tense atmosphere than was usually achieved under Messina's "house style".

 The Prefaces to Shakespeare episode for The Second Part of King Henry the Fourth was presented by Anthony Quayle who portrayed Falstaff in the BBC adaptation, and had also played the role several times on-stage, included a celebrated 1951 RSC production, which he directed with Michael Redgrave.
 The Shakespeare in Perspective episode was presented by psychologist Fred Emery.

+Reception

+Laurence Christon, in the Los Angeles Times, led the charge against the production, calling it "very long and very dull... the worst kind of Shakespeare in its deadly reverence for the word and its mediocre response to the spirit".
+Mark Crispin Miller, in The Nation, broadly agreed, saying that Quayle's performance as Falstaff was "one long coy wheeze", with only Jon Finch deserving credit in a performance "of isolated brilliance" as the guilt-ridden King.
+John J. O'Connor, in the New York Times, found strong performances from the lead trio of actors but complained that the production moved at a snail's pace, blaming Shakespeare's text and suggesting "some of the plays may not deserve a full-scale production".
+For David Bevington, this was a "generally sturdy but uninspiring" production, marred by the unconvincing filming techniques for the battle sequences.
+Michael Church, in the London Times, compared this production favourably to the Royal Shakespeare Company's televised productions.
+While acknowledging that the RSC was reaching new audiences, Church noted that - compared to the BBC productions - the RSC's "approach is often mannered in the extreme".